rellermeyer/TUD-DistributedSystems/docs/report.md

 The decision certificate contains a list of votes and registrations, both signed by the sender.
 While the signature for the registration contains the sender, the signature of the vote does not.
 We assume that this is a typo in the paper.

-p.39 "Furthermore, we assume that a correct participant *registers with *f+1* or more correct coordinator replicas* before it sends a reply to the initiator when the transaction is propagated to this participant with a request coming from the initiator."
+> Furthermore, we assume that a correct participant *registers with $f+1$ or more correct coordinator replicas* before it sends a reply to the initiator when the transaction is propagated to this participant with a request coming from the initiator. (p.39)

+vs.

-p.42 "Because the participant p is correct and responded to the initiator's request properly, it must have "registered with at least *2f+1* coordinator replicas" prior to sending its reply to the initiator."
+> Because the participant p is correct and responded to the initiator's request properly, it must have "registered with at least $2f+1$ coordinator replicas" prior to sending its reply to the initiator. (p.42)

 -- The number of registrations is the *same* as the first specifically mentions *correct* coordinator replicas.
 Therefore the participant actually has to register with f more replicas.

 Initially it was not clear that the initiator propagates the transaction to all participants, as the Introduction specifically mentions the participants-have-to-know-all-other-participants as a drawback of another protocol.